 Father/Daughter happens to Forrest's love interest Jenny in Forrest Gump.
 Her dad was "very, very affectionate, indeed".

 Marty McFly has to deal with the romantic attentions of his own 50s-era mother in Back to the Future after unwittingly recreating the events which led her to fall in love with his father.
 Marty then has to get his mother and father together so that he isn't erased from history before trying to get back home to his own time.
-It's not actually as squicky as it could have been, though when she kisses Marty, she says that it's like kissing her brother.
+It's not actually as squicky as it could have been, though when she kisses Marty (much to his horror), she says that it's like kissing her brother.

 This is referenced and lampooned in II's Call Back scene, when Marty is again woken up by Lorraine — except this time, it's 1985-A, their house is a casino, and she has ridiculously huge breast implants.
 Onward, to psychotherapy!

 Bill And Ted's Excellent Adventure, though it was never pursued beyond a few "Dude, your mom's hot!"
 "Shut up!" exchanges and Bill eventually telling Sigmund Freud that he has a "slight Oedipal complex".
 Of course, "mom" was actually a stepmother only a few years older than her stepson, not his birth mother.
 And, of course, Missy ends up divorcing him and marrying Ted's dad at the start of the sequel, followed by the Big Bad De Nomolos in the closing credits.

 Oldboy and Angel Heart both have lead characters who accidentally sleep with their own daughters.

 The mother and son cat-people villains in Stephen King's film Sleepwalkers.
 They're apparently the last of their kind, though.

 The original novel was much more explicit about this, hence the film's notoriety even before the Kennedy assassinations.